CloudSkills/azure-functions/3-Managing-Authentication-and-Secrets/3-Managing-Authentication-and-Secrets.md

 Finally you reviewed the application settings within a function app to understand how environmental values are stored and called.
 Though these are encrypted at rest and in flight, they lack some core secrets management capabilities, so you enhanced this functionality by creating an Azure Key Vault Secret in a new Key Vault and referenced the secret from the function app application settings.

 Next up in this series you will look at developing and running functions locally in Visual Studio Code, followed by deploying the function to Azure directly from Visual Studio Code.
+Finally you will create a new Azure function app that integrates with a git repo in Azure DevOps and uses a CI/CD pipeline to deploy updates to the function app.